futurewei-cloud/chogori-platform/docs/PERFORMANCE.md

-# Initial performance results as of 5/15/2020 with no performance tuning thus far
+# Initial performance results as of 5/15/2020 with no performance tuning thus far (see below for summary of changes)

 ## Experimental setup
 - Each cluster component is run with on a single NUMA node on a server with Intel Xeon Silver 4114 CPUs.